-The net result of operations for the year was a loss of \$74,338 (2020: profit of \$45,976).
+The principal activities of the CEPU Western Australia Branch during the financial year were to provide representation and support to its members.
+There were no significant changes in the nature of those activities during the year.
+The net result of operations for the year was a loss of \$16,790 (2022: loss of \$179,527).
 The organisation represents its members in industrial and other matters, focusing particularly on training and educational projects to advance the industry.
-During the year, it also paid particular attention to corporate governance, ensuring that it complies with legislative requirements.
-As at reporting date, the organisation has a net equity deficit of \$357,091 (2020: net equity deficit \$282,753).
+As at reporting date, the organisation has a net equity deficit of \$553,408 (2022: net equity deficit \$536,618).
 The organisation is however placed to meet the future needs of the industry and moreover its members, through expected future cash inflows.
 The activities of the Union did not change significantly during the reporting period.